northsurapee/IBM_data_science/ibm_ds_c4_python_for_ds.md

 A[0] = 0 # Therefore B becomes [0, 2] as a consequence
 ```

-*Clone*: To ged rid of changement, we can use clone, any change in the original list will not affect the clone
+*Clone -> Pass by value*: To ged rid of changement, we can use clone, any change in the original list will not affect the clone

 ```python
 A = [1, 2]